-that is kept in every vehicle.
-If you do not have road flares, you can purchase them online or at your local auto parts store.
+Road flares should be a part of your emergency kit.
+If you do not have road flares, you can purchase them online or at your local auto-parts store.

 With advancements in LED lighting technology, newer options include non-incendiary flares.
 Some of the more popular flares include:

-for additional help in warning oncoming traffic when you do not have flares, or enough flares, for best placement.
+You can also use warning triangles when you do not have flares, or if you don’t have enough flares for best placement.

 Turning on a non-incendiary flare is simple:

-Step 2 of 2: Turn the “flare” on.
+Step 2: Turn the flare on.